top of page

 Connected Breathing

-- Breath in gently through your nose for 5 seconds
+• Breathe in gently through your nose for 4 seconds

-- Breath out gently through slightly pursed lips for 5 seconds
+• Breathe out slowly through slightly pursed lips for 6 seconds

-Take it gently, trust the process and be patient with yourself.
+Go gently.
+Trust the process and try and be patient with yourself.

-If symptoms persist, then a more sophisticated approach may be required.
+If symptoms persist, a more tailored or advanced therapeutic approach may be needed.

 If you would like to discuss support you can get in touch with me at nathan@theunsaidspace.com.